 By punitive awards, the courts punish the defendant for their action.
 Therefore, you cannot claim punitive damages in an insurance settlement.
 In Ohio, you can only receive punitive damages where the defendant’s actions or omissions show malice or aggravated or egregious fraud.

-It's worth contacting a lawyer after treating your injuries to see if they can assist with your claim.
-Hiring a personal injury attorney can sometimes help you get more compensation because they know what damages you may be entitled to.
-However, many injury victims don't think that they need attorneys.
+It’s worth contacting a Columbus personal injury attorney after treating your injuries to see if they can assist with your claim.
+Hiring a personal injury attorney in Columbus can sometimes help you get more compensation because they know what damages you may be entitled to.
+However, many injury victims don’t think that they need attorneys.
 Below are three crucial reasons to hire an excellent lawyer.

 To Focus on Recovery

 Indeed, dealing with accident pains and worrying about legal issues will be too much for anyone.
 Moreover, legal processes are often technical, requiring focus and experience.
 So, hiring an attorney to carry this burden can allow you more time to heal.